-(13) Pharmaceutical Rebate Receivables
+(12) Pharmaceutical Rebate Receivables

 The Company estimates pharmaceutical rebate receivables based upon historical payment trends, actual utilization and other variables.
-Pharmaceutical rebates for a quarter are billed to the vendor within forty five days of the completion of the quarter with any adjustment to previously recorded amounts reflected at the time of billing.
+Pharmaceutical rebates for a quarter are billed to the vendor within one month of the completion of the quarter with any adjustment to previously recorded amounts reflected at the time of billing.
 The Company reports pharmaceutical rebate receivables as health care receivables.
 Pharmacy rebate receivables not in accordance with SSAP No. 84 - Health Care and Government Insured Plan Receivables or are over 90 days past due are nonadmitted.
-All rebates are processed and settled with an affiliated entity.
+All rebates are processed and settled monthly with an affiliated entity, including adjustments to previously billed periods.
 The pharmaceutical rebate receivables are more fully discussed in Note 28.

-(14) Premiums and Amounts Due and Unpaid
+(13) Premiums and Amounts Due and Unpaid